fornit1917/jlearn-servlet/README.md

 # jlearn-servlet
-My small study-project for practice with core java web technologies
+My small study-project for practice with core java web technologies.
+It's not ready yet.